 - Damp or mould under the house.

 Condensation on windows, especially in bedrooms, isn't necessarily a sign of dampness if it only happens occasionally during winter.
-The easiest solution to avoid lots of moisture forming on windows is to install double glazing.

 Sources of moisture